 The credit, which is a better tax break since it directly lowers a tax bill dollar-for-dollar, is available to companies that hire individuals from certain groups who have consistently faced significant barriers to employment.
 But they need to do so soon.

 Yep.
-You've got about six weeks to get the WOTC-eligible new worker on your payroll.
+You've got about six weeks the rest of 2020 to get the WOTC-eligible new worker on your payroll.

 If you're interested, here's a quick overview.

 What the WOTC is worth: Employers can earn a tax credit for each qualifying worker based on the worker's wages and hours worked.

 The exact tax benefit amount that a business can receive depends on several factors, including such things as: